 Cara Pepper Day - Ms. Pepper Day joined the Board on July 16, 2022.
-She has spent the last 10 plus years in technology specific to beverage alcohol with GreatVines, Andavi Solutions, and Crafted ERP by Doozy Solutions.
+She has spent the last 12 plus years in technology specific to beverage alcohol with GreatVines, Andavi Solutions, and Crafted ERP by Doozy Solutions.
 From February 2011 to May 2021, Ms. Pepper Day anchored the Sales and Success teams at GreatVines rising to Director of Customer Success.
 From May 2021 to November 2021 Ms. Pepper Day served as VP of Customer Success at Andavi Solutions.
 In November of 2021 Ms. Pepper Day joined the team at Crafted ERP by Doozy Solutions.
 Ms. Pepper Day holds a Bachelor of Arts degree from Linfield University in Mathematics.
 She was awarded the Willamette Valley Vineyards Bacchus Employee of the Year award in 2006.
 Ms. Pepper Day's qualifications to serve on the Board include her breadth of sales, technology and beverage industry understanding and experience.

-Sarah Rose - Ms. Rose joined the Board on July 16, 2022.
+Sarah Rose -Ms. Rose joined the Board on July 16, 2022.
 Ms. Rose started her career at WVV as a marketing intern and worked in the tasting room during her time at Willamette University where she received a Bachelor of Arts in Anthropology.
 Ms. Rose has 15+ years of experience innovating and implementing marketing and event campaigns - including seven years (from 2015 - 2022) for Compass Group at Microsoft, where she was responsible for the customer experience including storytelling, events, and communications for 40,000+ Microsoft employees on the expansive Puget Sound campus.
-In 2022, Ms. Rose left Microsoft to manage corporate campaigns for a technology start up, Knackshops.com, based in Seattle.
-Ms. Rose is currently a Content Strategy Manager at the University of Washington.
-Ms. Rose is also on the board of ILEA (International Live Events Association), Seattle Chapter, as VP of Communications.
+While she also spent some time working for a start-up (2023-2023), she has rejoined the food and hospitality industry once again at Compass Group at Amazon, responsible for the events, marketing and storytelling across the enterprise at Amazon.
+Ms. Rose is also on her local school's PTA board in Communications.
 Ms. Rose's qualifications to serve on the Board include her marketing, event, and hospitality expertise.